 Each service and justice coordinator helps connect interested students to numerous volunteer opportunities, such as Habitat for Humanity, soup kitchens, tutoring, environmental agencies, or individualized interests.
 If you would like more information about the SJC position, please contact the Moreau Center.

-Sustainability coordinators are sponsored by the Department of Environmental Studies, the Moreau Center, and the Office of Residence Life.
+Sustainability coordinators are sponsored by the Department of Environmental Studies and the Office of Residence Life.
 Sustainability coordinators live in each residence hall and work to increase awareness of environmental issues within the residence halls.
 They participate in a one-credit sustainability course during the academic year.
 Sustainability coordinators also collaborate with student groups, such as the College Ecology Club, to work on specific projects.
 For more information, please contact Nathan Widdicombe.